 Access Headlines – relevant for all activities

-Water and hot drinks are normally provided for free at workshops and activities.
+Food and drink: Water and hot drinks are normally provided for free at workshops and activities.
 Sometimes we sell refreshments at larger events, for example Makers’ Markets, shows, or screenings, but you are usually able to bring your own food and drink if you prefer unless the event specifies otherwise.

-Some of our events are dementia friendly – this means they happen in the daytime, have different light and sound settings, and have additional staff and volunteers who have training in dementia awareness.
+Dementia-friendly events: Some of our events are dementia friendly – this means they happen in the daytime, have different light and sound settings, and have additional staff and volunteers who have training in dementia awareness.
 It is recommended that people with severe dementia attend with a carer or family member.

 The Pavilion and the Bradbury Makers’ Shed